Queen's Hospital

 Queen's Hospital is a large teaching hospital in Romford in the London Borough of Havering.
 It was built on the site of the former Oldchurch Park, a short distance south of the town centre.
+It was opened in 2006 and serves a population of about 800,000 people.
 It is run by Barking, Havering and Redbridge University Hospitals NHS Trust.

 History

 The hospital was procured under a private finance initiative (PFI) contract to replace Harold Wood Hospital, Oldchurch Hospital, Rush Green Hospital and St George's Hospital, Havering in 2004.
 It was designed by Jonathan Bailey Associates and built by Bovis Lend Lease at a cost of £312 million on Rom Valley Way, near the now demolished Romford Ice Arena.
 Construction was completed in October 2006.

 Facilities

 The hospital comprises four, circular, five-storey buildings, connected and surrounded by a wider two-storey building.
 The ground and first floor levels generally consist of diagnostic treatment, whilst the upper levels consist of inpatient services and wards.
 Facilities include an accident and emergency (A&E) department, hyper-acute stroke unit (HASU), birthing centre, renal dialysis unit, specialist neuroscience centre, 16 operating theatres and a helipad.